Lennar is the second-largest homebuilder in the country. Their contracts contain patterns that every buyer should understand before closing.

 Lennar provides a limited warranty with its homes, which is standard in the industry.
 What is less standard is the language governing how that warranty can be voided.
 Lennar's warranty documentation has required buyers to provide “prompt and complete access to inspect and investigate claims and make repairs.”
 Failure to provide this access can void the warranty entirely.

 On its face, this may seem reasonable.
 A builder cannot fix a problem it cannot access.
-But the clause is drafted broadly enough that it creates ambiguity about what constitutes "prompt" and "complete" access.
+But the clause is drafted broadly enough that it creates ambiguity about what constitutes “prompt” and “complete” access.
 If a homeowner is at work when Lennar wants to schedule an inspection, does that constitute a failure to provide prompt access?
 If a homeowner questions the scope of a proposed repair and asks for documentation before granting access, does that void the warranty?
 The contract language does not specify, and that ambiguity favors the drafter.
+Lennar's habitability waiver clause operates on a similar principle: vague language that, in practice, limits the buyer's ability to push back.

 The warranty voiding mechanism is particularly concerning when combined with Lennar's approach to third-party inspectors.
 According to a Hunterbrook Media investigation, a Lennar salesperson stated that Lennar has “no obligation to agree with the findings of a third-party inspector.”
 In practice, this means that even if a licensed home inspector identifies defects, Lennar can dismiss those findings and rely solely on its own internal assessment of the home's condition.